AdarshDogra-CloudDevops/azurelabguide/Exercise1-acr.md

    - **Username**
    - **Password1** and **Password2**

-   > ⚡ Note: You  need to **enter these manually during the lab while pushing the image  that you will create locally in next step to ACR**.
+   > ⚡ Note: You  need to **enter these manually during the lab while login to ACR to push the image that you will  create locally in next step**.
    Azure services (like Container Instances or Cloud Shell builds) will use these credentials internally to pull images from the registry.